Ina Lamason

-Ina Mabel Lamason MBE (née Pickering; 2 May 1911 – 30 April 1994) was a New Zealand cricket and field hockey representative.
+Ina Mabel Lamason MBE (née Pickering; 2 May 1911 – 30 April 1994) was a New Zealand cricket and field hockey player.
 She was also an international hockey umpire, cricket and hockey administrator, and sports journalist.

 Biography

 Lamason was born in Palmerston North in 1911.
 A right-arm off break bowler and right-handed batter, she played in four Test matches in 1947–48 and 1954, captaining New Zealand in two.
 All her games were against England, and she was never on the winning side, losing both the games she captained.
 She was the vice captain of the New Zealand team that played its first Test match in 1934-35 but had to withdraw from the match with a pulled leg muscle.
 She captained the side that toured Australia (no Test matches) in 1938.
 She played domestic cricket for Wellington.
 Lamason also represented New Zealand at hockey.

 Lamason died in Auckland in 1994.